PaperPrototype/spark-v6/README.md

 ## running
 Use `go run .` once you have the config files created and set.
+You may need to install dependancies using `go mod tidy`.

 TODO
 - generate coupon for 5% off on 404 not found page